 Display size and resolution: When size really matters

-There are plenty of 15 or 17 inches (and smaller) digital photo frames on the market to buy.
-However, their size, image quality, contrast, and resolution is generally not enjoyable for very long, and you or your family will lose interest quickly.
+There are plenty of 9 or 10 inches (and smaller) digital photo frames on the market to buy.
+However, their size, image quality, contrast, and resolution is generally not enjoyable for very long, and you or your family may lose interest.

-What you want is something that will bring up memories, will create conversational topics and lets you dream.
+What you want is something that will bring up memories, will create conversational topics, and lets you dream.
 You want your digital picture frame to be a highlight of your living room.
-This is why the size matters a lot.
+This is why size matters a lot.

 Look at how average television screens sizes have gone from a mere 30 to 75 inches in the last twenty years (not to mention Samsung’s “The Wall” television shown at Las Vegas CES 2019 with 219 inches).
 The baby boomers will remember their first computer screens having a size of 13 or 15 inches.